Our Lady Star of the Sea, Seaforth

 Our Lady Star of the Sea, Seaforth is a Roman Catholic church in Seaforth, Merseyside, England.
 Its building is listed.

 Origins

 The church was founded in 1884, when it began services in a former stable.
-Its building was designed by Sinnott, Sinnott & Powell.
+Its building was designed by Sinnott, Sinnott & Powell and built from 1898 to 1901.
 The church was consecrated in 1909.

 Listed building

 The church building is a Grade II listed building.